ionic-team/ionic-enterprise-starter/website/docs/guard.md

 ## Using the Guard

-With the `Auth Guard` created, it can now be utilized in protecting the `tabs` route.
+With the `AuthGuard` created, it can now be utilized in protecting the `tabs` route.
 This is done through updating the `canActivate` property within the initial route for `tabs`:

 ```typescript title="src/app/tabs/tabs-routing.module.ts"
 ...